 If you haven’t yet attempted to use email to market your business, why are you putting it off?
 It’s one of the easiest ways to do it, and once you have everything automated it’s ready to go with a tweak and the click of a button every time you need it.

-Start with a good tool
+Start with a good email platform

 So, how do you get started?
 Well, email marketing has come on a long way since the ‘old’ days, and there are some great tools available to businesses which make sending attractive, useful and even interactive emails easy.
 The added bonus is that professional software not only looks good, but it’s designed to help your emails avoid the spam filter which often gets triggered if you send a large volume of email from your own email program at once.

 Some of the most popular options include Mailchimp and Constant Contact, and they offer a free trial.
 Check out the options, and the different functions and decide what you need for your own business first.
 When deciding between them, here are a few things to consider:

 - Design – does it look the way you’d like?

 - Automation – how easy is it to set up and leave?